 - Require students to read two articles with opposing views before posting their own view to a discussion board.

-Within an activity's settings there are two places you can access gatekeeper settings:
+Within an activity's settings there are three options for creating and managing gatekeeper tasks:

 - Here you can make an activity require a passing score for course credit.
 We call this the mother of all gatekeepers!
 If a student doesn't pass this activity, they will receive a 0% for the course this activity lives in until a passing score is earned.